cjmalloy/jasper/README.md

 ## Standards
 Jasper is a standard data model and API.
 While JSON is used in this document, Jasper may be generalised to other presentations, such as XML, YAML, or TOML.
-Jasper defines seven entity types, an access control model, and a plugin/templating system for extending the model.
+Jasper defines five entity types, an access control model, and a plugin/templating system for extending the model.
-1. Origin
-2. Ref
+1. Ref
-3. Feed
-4. Ext
+2. Ext
-5. User
+3. User
-6. Plugin
+4. Plugin
-7. Template
+5. Template

 Although relations exist between the entities, the data model is non-relational.
 In other words, there are foreign keys, but no foreign key constraints.
 For example, a Ref may refer to an Origin